 - PaidViewPoint – Rated #1 on SurveyPolice

-Simply register create an account with the sites above, log in to your accounts and you’ll see a list of surveys ready for you to complete.
+Simply register and create an account with the sites above, and you’ll be ready to take surveys.
 You can do this on your desktop, laptop or mobile device.
-Most websites will email you when a new survey becomes available.

 2. Focus groups/product testing